Diabetic Eye Exams in Lee's Summit, MO

 Diabetic eye disease can develop when blood sugar levels are uncontrolled, leading to vision loss or even blindness if left untreated.

-At Lee’s Summit Family Eyecare & Blue Springs Family Eyecare, we’re committed to helping our patients preserve healthy, clear vision.
+At Lee’s Summit Family Eyecare, we’re committed to helping our patients preserve healthy, clear vision.
 Whether you’re an adult recently diagnosed with type 2 diabetes or are managing lifelong type 1 diabetes, regular diabetic eye exams are a crucial part of protecting your sight.

 Request Appointment